UFK9686/Homework-1/README.md

-# Homework-1
-FinTech Domain Case Study
+# Coinbase: Beneath The Surface